brettkrueger/multisite-rest-api/README.txt

 This plugin provides several endpoints for creating, listing, updating, and deleting WordPress multisites.
 It aims to make headless WordPress multisite environments not only possible, but practical.

+Take a look at our [github page](http://github.com/brettkrueger/multisite-rest-api/) for the full documentation.

+= Authentication =

+All endpoints require authentication from an existing WordPress user.
+We suggest using JWT through something like [simple-jwt-login](https://wordpress.org/plugins/simple-jwt-login/).

 == Frequently Asked Questions ==

 = Where is the documentation for the API? =